SamuelIVX/My-Pokedex/README.md

 # My Pokedex
-A relatively simple HTML, CSS, JavaScript Project that parses data from the [pokeapi.co](https://pokeapi.co/) api and into a visually stunning pokedex.
+A relatively simple HTML, CSS, JavaScript project that parses data from the [pokeapi.co](https://pokeapi.co/) api and into a visually stunning pokedex.